Dyer County, Tennessee: 20th century

+In 1904, the Dyersburg Northern Railroad was chartered.
+This line connected Dyersburg to Tiptonville in Lake County and began operating in 1910.
+The company changed their name to the Chicago, Memphis, & Gulf Railroad in 1909.

 On February 1, 1916, a black man named Julius Morgan was accused of raping a white woman in Dyer County.
 In order to avoid a lynching at the hands of a local mob, Sheriff C.C.
 Dawson had Morgan sent to the jail in Jackson for safety, and again to jails in Union City and Nashville.
 His attorneys were able to secure a change in venue to Memphis for his trial.
 He was convicted and sentenced to death.
 On July 13, 1916, Morgan was the first person to be executed by electrocution in Tennessee.

+In the 1920s the Mengle Box Company of Louisville, KY operated a box manufacturing facility at the small town of Menglewood in the western part of the county on the Obion River.
+The town of Menglewood had over 1,200 people living in it at the height of the box factory's operations.
+By 1929, the Chicago, St. Louis, & New Orleans Railroad had abandoned the rail line to the small town, which was described as "almost abandoned."
+Musician Noah Lewis was said to have named his song "Minglewood Blues" after the town of Menglewood.

+During World War 2, an auxiliary field of the Dyersburg Army Airbase, named for the town but located south in Lauderdale County, was constructed south of Dyersburg.

 21st century

 On April 2, 2006 a severe weather system passed through Dyer County, producing tornadoes that killed 16 in the county and 24 in Tennessee.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 527 sqmi, of which 512 sqmi is land and 14 sqmi (2.7%) is water.

 The county is drained by the Mississippi River, which forms its western boundary.
 The confluences of the Forked Deer River into the Obion River, and the Obion into the Mississippi are located in the county.
 It is in the part of Tennessee called the "Mississippi bottomland" or the Mississippi Alluvial Valley.

 Dyer County is bisected by U.S. Route 51, the older major highway connecting Memphis with Chicago from south to north.
 When upgraded to interstate standards, this road will become Interstate 69.
 To the west, Dyer County is connected to Missouri by Interstate 155 over the Mississippi River, providing the only highway connection, other than those at Memphis, between Tennessee and the states to the west of the river.